No more fees for lending

-This is great news for our lenders all round, who benefit from higher returns and an added tax saving whilst still benefitting from the market leading lender protection of the Lending Works Shield.
+This is great news for our lenders all round, who benefit from higher returns and an added tax saving whilst still benefitting from the Lending Works Shield.

 It is also worth noting that you can now shield your P2P income from tax courtesy of the Innovative Finance ISA.

 Need more information?

 For more information about paying tax on your peer-to-peer lending interest, see our Quick guide to paying tax on P2P income.

 If you would like further information please get in touch with us using the contact details listed in the Contact Us page.

 Our website offers information about saving, investing, tax and other financial matters, but not personal advice.
 If you're not sure whether peer-to-peer lending is right for you, please seek independent financial advice, and if you decide to invest with Lending Works, please read our Key Lender Information PDF first.

 Wednesday’s Budget speech, coupled with the cut to Bank of England rates, represented a decisive response to the coronavirus.
 Here we analyse the impact it will have on mitigating disruption from Covid-19, along with the long-term implications of this significant fiscal stimulus.